Skip to content

 2. Permitting for Sidewalk Access

-1. A permit to operate a Motor Vehicle on Sidewalks may be issued by the Office of Commuter Services.
+1. A permit to operate a Vehicle on Sidewalks may be issued by the Office of Commuter Services.

 1. The Office of Commuter Services shall issue a permit to a specific vehicle in accordance with Utah Administrative Code R810.

-2. The following are examples of events or tasks for which permission to drive Motor Vehicles on Sidewalks may be granted:
+2. The following are examples of events or tasks for which permission to drive Vehicles on Sidewalks may be granted:

 1. delivery or retrieval of waste, materials and equipment to Landlocked Buildings using approved routes and loading areas;